 The CSS editor lets you control how your pages look outside of what the built-in theme editor allows.
 Keep in mind we sometimes upgrade itch.io’s pages and it’s difficult to ensure those changes don’t conflict with your custom CSS.
 Enhancing existing components instead of trying to redo the entire page is the best way to avoid any problems.

 The CSS classes and IDs listed on this page should be considered stable and you can use them for targets to your customization.
 Use any other CSS classes at your own risk, future updates to itch.io may not be compatible with your CSS.
 We'll do our best to be conservative about changes, but sometimes we have to make them.
-We'll email all CSS users when we make these changes.
+If we make major changes, we'll try to email all CSS users about the updates.